loschmidt/BenchStab/README.md

 results = client()
 ```

-- The results will be saved in same manner as in the CLI example.
+The results will be saved in the same manner as in the CLI example.